alextanhongpin/architecture-decision-records/golang/036-batch-idempotency.md

 3. execute the operation one by one
 4. for each operation, keep track of the idempotency status
 5. once all tasks are done (or failed), mark the batch as done

+## Decisions

+To guarantee idempotency for batch operation, we first need to track each individual operation, and then the whole operation.